cschwem2er/imgrec/cran-comments.md

 There were no ERRORS or WARNINGS.

-There were two notes regarding the width of a line exceeding 100 characters and the use of non-generic URL's.
+There was a note regarding the use of non-generic URL's.
 I shortened the corresponding line and fixed the URL's accordingly.
+As suggested, I also removed the redundant "with R" from the title.